alaneurich/bypass-android/README.md

 # Usage
 If you just want to use Bypass without using your own Spans check out http://uncodin.github.io/bypass/

-If you want to use your own Spans for some Elements you'll have to override DefaultSpanProvider.
+If you want to use your own Spans for some Elements you'll have to extend DefaultSpanProvider.
 E.g.:

 ```java
 class CustomSpanProvider extends DefaultSpanProvider {